atmoos/Quantities/source/Quantities/readme.md

 ## Supported Si Prefixes

-- All metric prefixes Quecto through to Quetta.
+- All metric prefixes `Quecto` through to `Quetta`.
-- All binary prefixes Kibi through to Yobi.
+- All binary prefixes `Kibi` through to `Yobi`.

 They are all compatible with each other.

 ## Supported Units of Measurement

+These are the units that are included in this library.
+Please see [Atmoos.Quantities.Units](https://www.nuget.org/packages/Atmoos.Quantities.Units/) for many more units.

 ```text
 ├── Si